aws-samples/aws-vpc-builder-cdk/config/sample-central-ingress.md

 # Functional Description

-We will create a VPC that is responsible for ingress internet.
+We will create an Amazon VPC that is responsible for ingress internet.
 Using facilities like RAM [sharing subnets](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-sharing.html#vpc-sharing-share-subnet) this VPC type can be used within an estate to centralize the internet ingress function.

 This centralization aids governance and response to internet based threats and allows for inspection of ingress traffic prior to being sent to downstream workload endpoints.